DigitalCoreNZ/hashnode/cmbrs4gww000k02l98rdgbwkf.md

 In most cases, each device in the LAN is dynamically, i.e. automatically, assigned an IP address from a pool of available, unassigned addresses.
 Most often, devices will use the same dynamic IP addresses when they connect to the LAN, but sometimes the DHCP server will issue new dynamic IP addresses.
 This is a fine solution and is NOT a problem.
 In most cases.

 Servers, however, are special use cases.
-Proxmox VE, as well as the containers and virtual machines it manages, require *static* IP addresses.
+PVE, as well as the containers and virtual machines it manages, require *static* IP addresses.
 My Pi5 SBCs (Single Board Computers) will also need static IP addresses if they want to become nodes in my server cluster.
 The reason each node in a cluster needs an IP address *that doesn’t change* is because they need to know how to find each other.

 Replacing dynamic IP addresses with static IP addresses requires: